kanhua/pypvcircuit/README.md

 # Circuit network simulation of solar cells

 This repository demonstrates how to use solcore5 and ngspice to simulate solar cell in 2D or 3D.
+The algorithm and the code is partly adapted from Solcore[https://github.com/dalonsoa/solcore5], but I added a number of my own tweaks.
+Details are described [here](./docs/calculation_principles.md).

 ![network_sim](./doc_images/network_sim.001.jpeg)